Fundraising To Benefit Members

 Peoples Choice Credit Union Community Lottery

 Buy a ticket (or two) in the People’s Choice Credit Union Community Lottery, and all the money from each ticket sold goes directly to the Club.
-For just $2 per ticket, you have the chance to win one of 100 fantastic prizes.
-Ticket sales close on February 19, with winners drawn on February 26, 2021.
+For just $2 per ticket, you have the chance to win one of 43 fantastic prizes , worth more than $300,000 in total.

-Use your Season Pass card in store at Rebel Sport and the club receives a credit each time you shop.
+Use your Season Pass card in store at Rebel Sport and the club receives a credit each time you shop, which we can use to buy equipment.

 Buy an Entertainment Membership for Geelong or any of the available cities and the Club receives 20% of every membership sold.
 Entertainment memberships are available as a digital membership which can be shared with your family, with memberships valid for 12 months from the date of activation.